julaneelee/Human-viruses-detection-in-scRNA-seq/README.md

 # Human viral detection in scRNA-seq data
-## Human known viruses identification from scRNA-seq data using Bowtie2 and blastn
+## Human known viruses identification from scRNA-seq data using Bowtie2 and BLASTn
-Main focus between Blastn and Bowtie2
+Main focus between BLASTn and Bowtie2

 |             |    BLASTn     |     Bowtie2   |
 |-------------| ------------- | ------------- |